 If you are simply looking for a taste of Icelandic history, however, the most highly recommended are the Saga of Njál and the Saga of Egil.
 These are widely considered the best written and the most influential, and were both compiled at the height of medieval writing in Iceland, in the 13th Century.

 Nobody is certain who compiled them (the events documented occurred centuries before and were passed down through oral tradition), but many suspect Egil’s Saga could have been written by Snorri Sturluson, probably the most important European writer in the medieval era.

-A more historic Icelandic beverage is a caraway flavoured spirit called Brennevín.
-Its potent flavour is usually used to overpower the taste of Hákarl, a traditional dish of fermented shark, which is notoriously foul.
+A more historic Icelandic beverage is a caraway flavoured spirit called Brennivín.
+Its potent flavour is usually used to overpower the taste of Hákarl, the traditional dish of fermented shark.
 While this does not seem to speak much for its taste, it is ever increasing in popularity, both at home and abroad.

 Icelandic fashion is forward-thinking, practical, and stylish, with many established and up-and-coming designers producing beautiful and original pieces.
 Walking down Laugavegur and the surrounding area, you will see many boutiques selling garments that reflect this chic perspective.

 The store Herrafataverzlun Kormáks & Skjaldar, for example, on Laugavegur 59, features the high-end men's designs of Kormákur and Skjöldur.
 María Lovísa Design, meanwhile, caters only to women and offers pieces that stylishly combine fabrics not conventionally put together, such as mixes of leather and wool.
 It can be found on Skólavörðustígur 6b.